-If you are charged with any form of domestic violence in Fairfax or anywhere else in Virginia, you could be facing serious consequences and can benefit from the services of an experienced Fairfax domestic violence lawyer.
+If you are charged with any form of family violence in Fairfax or anywhere else in Virginia, you could be facing serious consequences and can benefit from the services of an experienced Fairfax domestic violence lawyer.
 The attorneys at our firm can mount an aggressive defense on your behalf and ensure that you receive the advocacy you deserve in your time of need.
-Contact a domestic violence lawyer in Fairfax today.
+Contact a defense lawyer today.

-When you decide to work with a Fairfax domestic violence lawyer from our firm, he or she will investigate your case thoroughly, using any information you can provide as well as utilizing outside resources.
-Our attorneys understand how difficult domestic violence charges can be, and we are committed to helping you lessen the impact of these charges on your personal and professional life.
+When you decide to work with a domestic abuse attorney from our firm, he or she will investigate your case thoroughly, using any information you can provide as well as utilizing outside resources.
+Our attorneys understand how difficult family violence charges can be, and we are committed to helping you lessen the impact of these charges on your personal and professional life.

 If an alleged act of domestic violence occurs, almost always a protective order is issued restraining the accused from having contact with various family members identified in the protective order.
 Once a protective order has been served upon a person, it becomes a crime to violate or disobey the specific terms of the protective order, which may involve a prohibition against even the slightest attempted communication with members of your family or household who are the subjects sought to be protected.